Achievable logoAchievable logo

 • Pumps deoxygenated blood from the right atrium to the lungs through the pulmonary arteries.

-• Plays a key role in the pulmonary circulation, where blood is oxygenated in the lungs.
+• Plays a key role in pulmonary circulation, where blood is oxygenated in the lungs.

-• Generates lower pressure compared to the left ventricle as it only pumps blood to the lungs.
+• Generates lower pressure than the left ventricle because it only pumps blood to the lungs.

 2. Left ventricle: